Lifting tropical intersections: Geometry over valuation rings of rank 1

 \begin{proof}[Proof of Theorem \ref{thm:lift to K}] Let $\cZ$ be a component of $\cX \cap \cX'$ that contains $x$.
 By Theorem~\ref{thm:int reg},

 The codimension of the special fiber $\cZ_k$ in $\cY$ is equal to $\codim_\cY \cX + \codim_\cY \cX' + 1$, by Lemma~\ref{lem:nagata-easy1}, so $\cZ$ must meet the generic fiber.
 Therefore, the generic point of $\cZ_K$ is a point of $\cX_K \cap \cX'_K$ specializing to $x$.
-If $x$ is closed in its fiber, we can then find a closed point of $\cZ_K$ specializing to $x$, by Theorem~\ref{thm:closed-pts}. \end{proof}
+If $x$ is closed in its fiber, we can then find a closed point of $\cZ_K$ specializing to $x$, by Theorem~\ref{thm:closed-pts}, and similarly for the assertion on transcendence degrees. \end{proof}